-- 8..1.
-In the event of repeated violations of the missions, trust, and principles of the UNOSGA determined by the SGA Supreme Court, such that problems with the group are deemed to be systemic, a body of UNOSGA Department Leaders will convene. - 8..2.
-The Star Chamber A body of UNOSGA Department Leaders will determine whether the flaws inherent to the group's culture are so deeply ingrained and deleterious to the UNOSGA as to warrant the group's suspension from the University of New Orleans.

-- 8..3.
-The body of UNOSGA Department Leaders may suspend a group up to four (4) years. - 8..4.
-This body shall be comprised of: - 8..4.1. the UNOSGA Supreme Court Chief Justice (as voting Chair) - 8..4.2. the UNOSGA President - 8..4.3. the UNOSGA Vice President of Legislative Affairs - 8..4.4. the UNOSGA Vice President of Programming - 8..5.
-The vote must be unanimous. - 8..6.
-Abstention votes are prohibited.
+- 8.1.
+In the event of repeated violations of the missions, trust, and principles of the UNOSGA determined by the SAG SGA Supreme Court, such that problems with the group are deemed to be systemic, the Star Chamber a body of UNOSGA Department Leaders will convene. - 8.2.
+The Star Chamber A body of UNOSGA Department Leaders will determine whether the flaws inherent to the group's culture are so deeply ingrained and deleterious to the UNOSGA as to warrant the group's suspension from the University of New Orleans. - 8.3.
+The Star Chamber The body of UNOSGA Department Leaders may suspend a group up to four (4) years. - 8.4.
+This body shall be comprised of: - 8.4.1. the UNOSGA Supreme Court Chief Justice (as voting Chair) - 8.4.2. the UNOSGA President - 8.4.3. the UNOSGA Vice President of Legislative Affairs - 8.4.4. the UNOSGA Vice President of Programming